Impact

 Risk and Exploitability

 The CVSS score of 4.2 classifies the vulnerability as medium severity.
-EPSS is not available, indicating that a public exploitation probability estimate has not been published.
+The EPSS score is below 1%, indicating a very low but non‑zero exploitation probability.
 The vulnerability is not listed in the CISA KEV catalog, suggesting no confirmed large‑scale exploit campaigns.
 Exploitation requires the attacker to first compromise the renderer process—often through cross‑site scripting or other local execution vectors—before the arbitrary memory read/write can be exercised.
 Given these constraints, the risk is limited to scenarios where renderer access is already achieved, but the impact within that process remains serious.

 OpenCVE Enrichment